 Telecommunication services are now more requested than ever, to the point that telecom companies may find themselves struggling to keep up with the surge in demand.
 However, the new influx of people working at home, students being homeschooled and binge-watchers on streaming platforms are more aware than ever, and may switch to another provider if unsatisfied.
 So the most important task is: to keep these customers!
 From increasing the available touchpoints, to better personalization, telecommunication loyalty programs are capable of driving any business KPIs you need.
-Having an all-round customer retention tool is especially important in the current situation, not only to retain long-standing customers during the crisis, but also to keep new ones that were attracted during home isolation.
+Having an all-round customer retention tool is especially important in the current situation, not only to retain long-standing customers, but also to keep new ones that were attracted during home isolation.

 Table of contents: